Purdue-CS193/homework-0-Ben-Samuelson/index.md

 ## Welcome to GitHub Pages
+# This took a frustratingly long time to make this website work for seemingly no reason

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.